Wit-K/ChemStudent/experiment.md

   ---

 ## Conclusion
 There is no universally "correct" $CO_2$ electrochemical setup.
 Valid designs are chosen based on research goals, constraints, and trade-offs.
-A student measuring catalyst efficiency might prioritize a 3-Electrode H-Cell with a high-quality Reference Electrode.
-Conversely, a student demonstrating proof-of-concept might use 2-Electrode system with a simple membrane.

 The best equipment is simply the setup that allows you to isolate the variable you are trying to study while minimizing sources of error like contamination or instability.
-Further information on the exact set up each experiment should be obtain from literature reviews.
+Further information on the exact set up each experiment should be obtain from literature reviews and each consequence should be carefully considered before adjusting.